3 Ways To Avoid A Financial Tsunami in A Divorce

 Make logical financial decisions.

-Divorce is expensive, very expensive.
+Divorce is expensive, ultra-expensive.

 By reaching at least some financial common ground before meeting with attorneys or mediators, the spouses will mitigate the number of legal ‘turns’ in the agreement, thereby saving a significant amount in legal communication and fees.